petermatts/nfl-season-predictor/src/README.md

 ## Abstract

-This project was created in freetime by a lowerclassmen college student who likes coding and football.
+This project was created in free time by a lowerclassmen college student who likes coding and football.

 ## How It Began